Logo by MP83

 Return of Jelda - MSX2 (1987)

 This game required a bit of detective's work to get any information on its origin.
-It was only released in Japan by Carry laboratories, which is the only company credited in the code.
-Return of Jelda would have kept being known only as a Carry game if it weren't for a tiny casual mention in the weekly business magazine The Econo File.
+It was only released in Japan by Carry Laboratories, which is the only company credited in the code.
+And nothing would have disturbed the image of Return of Jelda as a Carry game if it weren't for a tiny casual mention in the weekly business magazine The Econo File.
 Focused on SunA's first self developed arcade game, the article goes on name-dropping a few more active developers, including Softmen.
-The team is stated as having finished a contract with Carry for a game "Jelda"1.
+The team is stated as having finished a contract with Carry to export a game "Jelda"1.
 Depending on what the jury's gonna say on Olion, however, this may have to be taken with a grain of salt as well.

 Like Olion, the shooter relies on 3D graphics, but they're more stilized and well-defined this time around.
 The actual gameplay takes place on two planes, though, with lasers to attack flying enemies and bombs for turrets and buildings on the ground.
 Both weapon systems have to cool down after excessive use, leaving the ship vulnerable to enemy attacks.
 But also time eats away on the life bar, so haste is mandatory.
 The player manages also the speed of the ship, which can even fly slowly backwards.